 You may be surprised to hear that you and I, the client and the project manager, share responsibility for a great outcome.
 If you and I are not enrolled together in this project as a team, we are more likely to encounter delays or misunderstandings.
 That’s why it’s important to be very clear about this from the beginning.

-Your first line of communication is always me, Tim Stephens.
+Your first line of communication is always me, Roger Miller.
 I own this business, and I am the project manager for the job of building your new deck, porch, screened porch, patio or some combination of outdoor living structures.

 You’ll work with me a lot at the beginning of the process as we talk about what features you want and consider various design options.
 I’ll visit your home and make recommendations based on the topography of your property and how the new structure will tie into your home, if that’s applicable.
 I’ll show you all kinds of materials we can use for the project, and I’ll help you make decisions based on your stylistic preferences, lifestyle and budget.